(Opening TBD) to August 26, 2023

 with artists Corey Bulpitt, Dean Hunt, Dion Kaszas, Nahaan & Nakkita Trimble

-Exhibit Delay
+Exhibit Update

 Body Language is the first exhibition to fully explore the rich history and artistry of Indigenous tattooing, piercing and personal adornment on the Northwest Coast.